-Alcatel-Lucent Configuration supports device configuration and user information with user roles, AP/ Device access level, and folders.
+Alcatel-Lucent Configuration supports device configuration and user visibility through user roles, AP/ Device access level, and folders (in global configuration).
 These and additional factors for visibility are as follows:

-- Administrative and Management users in OV3600 can view the Device Setup > Alcatel-Lucent Configuration page and the APs/Devices > Alcatel-Lucent Config pages. - Administrative users are enabled to view all configurations. - Management users have access to all profiles and Alcatel-Lucent AP groups for their respective folders. - The Device Setup > Alcatel-Lucent Configuration page has a limit to folder drop-down options for customers that manage different accounts and different types of users. - Alcatel-Lucent Configuration entails specific user role and security profiles that define some components of visibility, as follows: - Security > User Roles - Security > Policies - OV3600 continues to support the standard operation of folders, users, and user roles as described in the OV3600 User Guide.
+- Administrative and Management users in OV3600 can view the Alcatel-Lucent Configuration page and the APs/Devices > Manage pages.
+Administrative users are enabled to view all configurations.
+Management users have access to all profiles and Alcatel-Lucent AP groups for their respective folders. - The Device Setup > Alcatel-Lucent Configuration page has a limit to folder drop-down options for customers that manage different accounts and different types of users. - Alcatel-Lucent Configuration entails specific user role and security profiles that define some components of visibility, as follows: - Security > User Roles - Security > Policies - OV3600 continues to support the standard operation of folders, users, and user roles as described in the OV3600 User Guide.